Physics Graduate Scholarships and Awards

 General Information About Private Awards

-Due in large part to the generosity of our donors, Simon Fraser University can offer a number of private or endowed awards to our graduate students.
+Due in large part to the generosity of our donors, Simon Fraser University can offer a number of donor or endowed awards to our graduate students.

-The deadline to submit applications is June 1 for the Fall 2018 term.
-The list of available awards can be found here.
+The deadline to submit applications is Oct 31 for the Spring 2020 term.
 Students cannot apply for an award designated by nomination only.
-(See Private Awards page for details on application and nomination process.)
+(See Donor Awards page for details on application and nomination process.)

 Please click on an award's name to see the full terms of reference for the award.
 Make sure you read the terms of reference carefully as late or incomplete applications may not be accepted.